akshell/docs/guide/using.rst

 have a rich AJAX interface created using one of the popular client-side JavaScript libraries; in Akshell you employ it for the server side too.
 This makes your application more integral and robust;
-you could even share some code between the client and server sides (e.g., the code of form validation).
+you can even share some code between the client and server sides (e.g., the code of form validation).